jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 If you create additional organizations or spaces in Bluemix, remember to use the same ones as you follow our tutorials.
 If you stick to the default selections, you should be just fine.

-Clicking **CREATE AN APP** lets you choose different kinds of Runtimes (like Java or Ruby), Services (such as DataCache or Mongo) and Boilerplates, which are essentially pre-configured application templates that are great ways to get started.
+Clicking **CREATE AN APP** lets you choose different kinds of runtimes (like Java or Ruby), services (such as DataCache or Mongo) and Boilerplates, which are essentially pre-configured application templates that are great ways to get started.
 Select the **Java Web Cache Starter** Boilerplate, which opens a panel that displays more information about what it does:

 ![Bluemix Java Web Starter][7]